gitmft/mft2hcm/README.md

 ### UCM-PAYLOAD-SEARCH

-Used for first step of Search/Get use case and uses the following substitution variables.
+[UCM-PAYLOAD-SEARCH](UCM-PAYLOAD-SEARCH) is used for the first step of Search/Get use case and uses the following substitution variables.
 ```
 %%USERNAME%%, %%PASSWORD%%, %%ISOTIME%%, %%SEARCHFILE%%
 ```

 ### UCM-PAYLOAD-GET

-Used for second step of Search/Get use case
+[UCM-PAYLOAD-GET](UCM-PAYLOAD-GET) is used for the second step of Search/Get use case and uses the following substitution variables.
 ```
 %%USERNAME%%, %%PASSWORD%%, %%ISOTIME%%, %%DOCID%%
 ```

 ### UCM-PAYLOAD-PUT

-Used for first step of Load and Notify use case
+[UCM-PAYLOAD-PUT](UCM-PAYLOAD-PUT) is used for the first step of Load and Notify use case and uses the following substitution variables.
 ```
 %%USERNAME%%, %%PASSWORD%%, %%ISOTIME%%, %%FILEBASE%%, %%FILEBODY%%
 ```

 ### HCM-PAYLOAD

-Used for first step of Load and Notify use case
+[HCM-PAYLOAD](HCM-PAYLOAD) is used for the first step of Load and Notify use case and uses the following substitution variables.
 ```
 %%USERNAME%%, %%PASSWORD%%, %%ISOTIME%%, %%BUSINESSOBJECT%%
 ```